-With a rolling cash flow forecast, the number of periods in the forecast remains constant (e.g. 12 months, 18 months, etc.).
+With a rolling monthly cash flow forecast, the number of periods in the forecast remains constant (e.g., 12 months, 18 months, etc.).
 The forecast is rolled forward every time there is a month of historical data to input.
 Rolling forecasts work best when key cash flow drivers are modeled explicitly and directly drive forecast cash flow inputs.
-We’ll look at the structure of a robust and flexible cash flow forecast model for a retail store business in the following sections.
+We’ll look at the structure of a robust and flexible monthly cash flow forecast model for a retail store business in the following sections.

 Inputs and Assumptions

 There are a few important points to creating a good input section for a cash flow forecast model:

 Image Source: CFI’s FP&A Monthly Cash Flow Course.